DakotaLarson/BoxelScript/README.md

 ## Social Media

 YouTube will be the primary platform for distributing information to the community.
-Updates will be posted to Twitter throughout each week.
-Screenshots of progress will be posted to Instagram.
-A Facebook Page will also be created.
+Discord will be the primary platform for community members to communicate and connect.
+Twitter, Instagram and Facebook will be used to update followers as needed.

+YouTube: <Link>

+Discord: <Link>

+Twitter: <Link>

+Instagram: <Link>

+Facebook: <Link>

  ## Transparency